 To understand water pollution often begins with an understanding of the water cycle.
 Learn about the water cycle.

-Read the latest statistics on the state of our freshwater from the Ministry for the Environment and Statistics New Zealand in Our Fresh Water 2017.
+Read the latest statistics on the state of our freshwater from the Ministry for the Environment and Stats NZ in Our freshwater 2020.

 Want to know more?

-Contact your local council for advice on improving water quality and conducting stream restoration.
+Contact your local or regional council for advice on improving water quality and conducting stream restoration, some examples below:

 Urban stream restoration groups